keyvan-amiri/PGTNet/README.md

 Our approach consists of a data transformation from an event log to a graph dataset, and training a neural network based on the [GraphGPS: General Powerful Scalable Graph Transformers](https://github.com/rampasek/GraphGPS) recipe (It is called the  **GPS repository** in the remaining of this README file).
 In order to start your experiments with PGTNet, the first thing to do is to clone both **GPS repository** and **PGTNet repository**.

+**1. Set up a Python environement to work with GPS Graph Transformers:**

 Based on the [instructions](https://github.com/rampasek/GraphGPS#python-environment-setup-with-conda), you need to set up a Python environement with Conda:
 ```
 conda create -n graphgps python=3.10